wjladams/pyanp/tutorials/rowsensitivity.md

 2. Read in super matrices from csv/excel files
 3. Directly input super matrices
 4. Standard calculations
-5. Create row sensitivity graphs
+5. Row sensitivvity (aka influence) graphs
 6. Find the programmers reference for all row sensitivity functions
 7. Find the resources for this tutorial